-Invader Zim invokes this trope by necessity in order to maintain his Paper-Thin Disguise. ("I'm human!
+- Invader Zim invokes this trope by necessity in order to maintain his Paper-Thin Disguise. ("I'm human!
 Yep, human, human, human.
 Just look at my neck!")
 Only his nemesis Dib and Dib's sister Gaz ever notice.
 In the episode "Abducted" however, he encounters a pair of even stupider aliens who have even worse disguises and invoke the trope even harder - they abducted Zim because they actually thought he was a human!
 (And then abduct Dib because they think he's a weasel.)

 "I AM A PERFECTLY NORMAL HUMAN WORM BABY."

-One episode of The Tick involves a shoddy green clone of Arthur who says nothing but "I Arthur".
+- One episode of The Tick involves a shoddy green clone of Arthur who says nothing but "I Arthur".
 Naturally, the Tick can't tell them apart.

-An episode of Ben 10 Alien Force features an alien with a copied Omnitrix stuck in Ben's form.
+- An episode of Ben 10: Alien Force features an alien with a copied Omnitrix stuck in Ben's form.
 When he first attempts to pass himself off as the real Ben, he says stuff like "Yes, it is I, Ben Tennyson.
 Escort me, Ben 10, to my domicile."

-In Transformers Animated, when Wasp disguises himself as Bumblebee (and makes Bumblebee look like Wasp), his disguise is compromised by his penchant for talking in the third person, and his habit of calling Bumblebee 'Bumblebot'.
+- In Transformers Animated, when Wasp disguises himself as Bumblebee (and makes Bumblebee look like Wasp), his disguise is compromised by his penchant for talking in the third person, and his habit of calling Bumblebee 'Bumblebot'.
 The same happens to Bumblebee, except because of his lack of third-person speaking.
 Naturally, no-one notices.

-"Hello hebrews and shebrews, what a glorious Jewish day..."
+- "Hello hebrews and shebrews, what a glorious Jewish day..."
 Also followed immediately by: "They tried to rip me off, but I 'us'ed them down to half price" (Jewish man runs up and kicks Peter in the crotch.)

-In the Bump In The Night episode "Not of This Boy's Room," Bumpy accidentally ends up on an alien spaceship.
+- In the Bump in the Night episode "Not of This Boy's Room," Bumpy accidentally ends up on an alien spaceship.
 He asks one if they are planning some kind of invasion, whih the alien denies.

-In Timon & Pumbaa, the two title characters have done a Totem Pole Trench a few times, but each time, Timon had a habit of stumbling over his words forgetting that they are supposed to be one person.
+- In Timon & Pumbaa, the two title characters have done a Totem Pole Trench a few times, but each time, Timon had a habit of stumbling over his words forgetting that they are supposed to be one person.

-Similar to the above example, on and episode of Ed Edd N Eddy, when the Ed's tried to fool the Kanker Sisters, Eddy said "We're doing a survey," instead of "I'm doing a survey."
+- Similar to the above example, on and episode of Ed, Edd n Eddy, when the Ed's tried to fool the Kanker Sisters, Eddy said "We're doing a survey," instead of "I'm doing a survey."

 Brain: I'm happy to be...
 Napoleon—uh, here, and if you need...
 Napoleon for anything, ask me, for I am him.

-An episode of 2 Stupid Dogs has Little Dog freaking out over a cat and trying (in vain) to wake up Big Dog so he could scare the cat off.
+- An episode of Two Stupid Dogs has Little Dog freaking out over a cat and trying (in vain) to wake up Big Dog so he could scare the cat off.
 As part of a plan to get rid of the cat by himself, Little Dog got himself a cat puppet: